 Let Us Start

 But before you get started, it is advisable to do some spring cleaning first.
-Use Outbyte Android Care to remove junk files from your device before backing up your data.
+Use Android cleaner tool to remove junk files from your device before backing up your data.
 Creating a backup of your essential data is important, whether you’re planning to get rid of your device or you want to reset it to factory settings.
 The same is true for your Gmail account.
 Deleting your Gmail account without backing it up can result in loss of:

 - Access and data.
 You will lose access to all of your Google services using that Gmail account, including Gmail, Drive, Photos, Calendar, and more.

 - If you used your Gmail account to subscribe or purchase content (apps, music, movies, books, etc.) online, you might lose these content if not backed up properly.